katlynmurphy54/CSC496/Module 10 - GitHub Pages/katlynmurphy54.github.io-main/README.md

-This was an assignment for CSC 496 - Senior Seminar.
+#CSC 496 - MODULE 10.

-The purpose of this assignment was to Create a github pages site that contains an html version of the graphs that we graphed in the GNUPlot of the benchmarks for different games that were tested at different resolutions.
+Purpose: Create a github pages site that contains an html version of the output of the assignment from #9.
+This will probably need to be in another repo because of how github pages work.

+The repository to access my GitHub pages is located on my github profile here: https://github.com/katlynmurphy54/katlynmurphy54.github.io

+To access the GitHub page directly simply type 'katlynmurphy54.github.io' into your web browser.

+There you will see the graphs greated in Module 9 based on the specific benchmark results for the various games played in different resolutions.